moov-io/terms-dictionary/README.md

 - **Check 21 Act**<a id="check-21"></a>: A federal law that allows banks to create equivalent electronic images of paper checks for faster processing.
 The process of creating a check image is called "check truncation", while the electronic copy itself is called a "substitute check" or "image cash letter (ICL)".

-- **check verification**<a id="check-verification"></a>: This refers to a database service provided to merchants, businesses, and individuals to verify a check writer has a valid checking account and does not have a history of writing bad checks.
+- **check verification**<a id="check-verification"></a>: A database service provided to merchants, businesses, and individuals to verify a check writer has a valid checking account and does not have a history of writing bad checks.
 This is not a guarantee of payment to the merchant.

 - **CHIPS (Clearing House Interbank Payments System)**<a id="chips"></a>: Owned by [The Clearing House](#tch), this is a private-sector alternative to [Fedwire](#fedwire) that clears payments on a net basis and is less expensive than Fedwire.

 - **closed loop payment system**<a id="closed-loop"></a>: Closed loop payment systems operate without intermediaries, where the end parties have a direct relationship with the payments system.

-- **commercial card**<a id="commercial-card"></a>: A generic term referring to payment cards issued to businesses for use by employees to cover expenses (e.g., corporate cards, purchasing cards, travel, and entertainment cards).
+- **commercial card**<a id="commercial-card"></a>: A generic term referring to payment cards issued to businesses for use by employees to cover expenses (e.g., corporate cards, travel cards, and entertainment cards).

-- **credit bureau**<a id="credit-bureau"></a>: A company that collects, researches, and maintains credit information, and that sells that data to lenders, creditors, and consumers as credit reports.
+- **credit bureau**<a id="credit-bureau"></a>: A company that collects, researches, and maintains credit information, and sells that data to lenders, creditors, and consumers as credit reports.
 Though there are many credit bureaus, the most recognizable are Equifax, Experian, and TransUnion.

 - **credit card**<a id="credit-card"></a>: A plastic card with a credit limit used to purchase goods and services and to obtain cash advances on credit for which a cardholder is subsequently billed by the [issuer](#issuer) for repayment of the credit extended.

-- **credit card authorization**<a id="credit-card-authorization"></a>: This refers to the initial electronic request made by a merchant for a customer’s card issuer to release funds.
+- **credit card authorization**<a id="credit-card-authorization"></a>: The initial electronic request made by a merchant for a customer’s card issuer to release funds.
 This verification process confirms that a credit card has adequate funds to cover a transaction.

 - **credit score**<a id="credit-score"></a>: A three-digit number that represents how likely a person is to pay back a loan based on their payment history.
 A higher score is better.